nicolasparada/blog/content/posts/passwordless-auth-server.md

 ---

 That's all the code.
 Build it and test it yourself.
+You can try a live demo [here](https://go-passwordless-demo.herokuapp.com/).

+If you have problems about `Blocked script execution because the document's frame is sandboxed and the 'allow-scripts' permission is not set.` after clicking the magic link on mailtrap, try doing a right click + 'Open link in new tab'.
+This is a security thing where the mail content is "[sandboxed](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox)".

-You can try a live demo [here](https://go-passwordless-demo.herokuapp.com/) and the source code [here](https://github.com/nicolasparada/go-passwordless-demo).
-Please leave any issues or leave any PR in the GitHub repo 👍
+Please leave any issues on the [GitHub repo](https://github.com/nicolasparada/go-passwordless-demo) or feel free to send PRs 👍

-I'll write a second part for this post condig a client for the API.
+I'll write a second part for this post coding a client for the API.